flycheck/flycheck/doc/languages.rst

          This syntax checker requires ``cargo clippy``, and therefore a nightly version of rustc.

-      .. defcustom:: flycheck-cargo-clippy-args
+      .. defcustom:: flycheck-cargo-rustc-args

          A list of additional arguments passed to the cargo clippy subcommand.
+This checker reuses the variable from `rust-cargo`.

 .. supported-language:: Sass/SCSS